Reduction of Class Activation Uncertainty with Background Information: Contribution

-NNs face both underfitting and overfitting issues based on the size of the dataset and the NN structure.
+NNs may face underfitting or overfitting issues based on the size of the dataset and the NN structure.
 In the proposed method, we can adjust the background data.
-Through trial and error with different background images and with different numbers, we can optimize the performance of NN.
+Through trial and error with background images of different types and numbers, we can optimize the performance of NN.